jabjoe/gtk-sample-app/README.md

 * lib/gdk-pixbuf-2.0/2.10.0/loaders/libpixbufloader-svg.dll
 * lib/gdk-pixbuf-2.0/2.10.0/loaders/loaders.cache The first line of this file also needs to be edited to "../lib/gdk-pixbuf-2.0/2.10.0/loaders/libpixbufloader-svg.dll"

+### Windows XP missing dll
+Windows XP misses the dwmapi.dll file.

+A compatible version of this dll can be downloaded from http://src.repairdll.org/download/18825_dwmapi.dll

 # Localization

 Scan for translatable text in a Glade file